OUR ANNUAL MAGAZINE

 Artificial Intelligence for OOH Creative Approval is Here

-MONTREAL, Feb 5, 2025 – Live from its annual customer summit, Broadsign Connect, in Barcelona, Spain, Broadsign today unveiled a preview of an artificial intelligence (AI) powered creative categorisation and approval feature coming to its out-of-home (OOH) advertising platform this spring.
+Montreal, Feb 5, 2025 – Live from its annual customer summit, Broadsign Connect, in Barcelona, Spain, Broadsign today unveiled a preview of an artificial intelligence (AI) powered creative categorisation and approval feature coming to its out-of-home (OOH) advertising platform this spring.

 A first-of-its-kind development for the OOH industry, the Broadsign AI Assistant is a patent-pending tool designed to substantially reduce the time media owners spend on repetitive tasks such as reviewing, categorising, and approving incoming ad creative from programmatic bids sent via demand-side platforms (DSP).
 It promises significant time and cost savings for media owners, as tens of thousands of unique OOH creatives are reviewed and categorised manually per month, with 100 percent year-over-year growth anticipated.